Château-Hopping near Paris: A Royal Treat

 Vaux-le-Vicomte boasts the first French formal garden, with integrated ponds, shrubbery, and trees. (photo: Rick Steves)

-I always feel like a king when I get to explore the splendid châteaux that surround Paris.
+I always feel like a king when I get to explore the splendid châteaux that only France can offer.

 A highlight of one memorable trip was climbing under centuries-old exposed timbers through the attic of Vaux-le-Vicomte before popping out on the rooftop to a view of the spectacular garden.

-An hour outside of Paris, Vaux-le-Vicomte is one of several sumptuous palaces studding the region around Paris.
-The most famous of these is Versailles.
-But several other châteaux also make for worthy day trips from Paris, including Vaux-le-Vicomte, Fontainebleau, and Chantilly.
+Vaux-le-Vicomte is one of several sumptuous palaces studding the region around Paris.
+The most famous of these is Versailles, but several other châteaux also make for worthy day trips from Paris — including Vaux-le-Vicomte, Fontainebleau, and Chantilly.

 Most of these châteaux were lavish hunting lodges — getaways from the big city.
 Insanely extravagant, they were primarily built by kings or bankers and financiers from the courts of the kings.
 These 17th-century equivalents of hedge-fund managers controlled the workings of the economy and amassed almost unfathomable wealth — which they spent in style.

 Versailles is the grandest of these châteaux.
-Built in the town of Versailles, 30 minutes southwest of Paris, it became the residence of the king and the seat of France's government for a hundred years.
+Built in the town of Versailles, 30 minutes southwest of Paris by RER train, it became the residence of the king and the seat of France's government for a hundred years.
 Louis XIV moved to Versailles from the royal residence in Paris (today's Louvre).

 The palace houses Louis' bedroom, a dazzling 700-seat royal opera house, a magnificent throne room with a 10-foot-tall canopied throne, and a royal make-out room in which couples would cavort beneath a ceiling painting of Venus, the goddess of love.
 In the magnificent 250-foot-long Hall of Mirrors, 17 arched mirrors match the 17 floor-to-ceiling windows providing views to the royal garden.
 Later, this was the room in which the Treaty of Versailles was signed, ending World War I.

-Behind the palace, a landscaped wonderland dotted with statues and fountains was Louis's pride and joy.
+Louis's pride and joy was a landscaped wonderland dotted with statues and fountains behind the palace.
 He loved his gardens and threw his biggest parties here.
 At the far end of the gardens — a good 40-minute walk from the palace — the pastoral Trianon/Domaine area features a fantasy world of palaces and pleasure gardens, providing Louis and his successors with an escape from their escape.

 Versailles may be the most historically significant, but Vaux-le-Vicomte, just an hour away by car, is flat-out ravishing, with a harmony of architecture, interior decor, and garden design that's unrivaled.
 It gets my vote for the most beautiful château in all of France.

 Vaux-le-Vicomte was the home of Nicolas Fouquet, France's finance minister during the reign of Louis XIV.
 After attending Fouquet's château-warming party in 1661, a very young Louis XIV was impressed yet envious.
-So, Louis had Fouquet thrown in prison, hired his architect, artist, and landscape designer, and had them build Versailles.
+To demonstrate his appreciation, Louis had Fouquet thrown in prison, hired his architect, artist, and landscape designer, and had them build Versailles.
 The atmosphere of the party is re-created on Saturday evenings in summer, when thousands of candles illuminate the palace while classical music plays in the background.

-Compared to Versailles, Vaux-le-Vicomte feels more intimate and in some ways more impressive.
-Driving up to it, you roll down a peaceful road lined with plane trees, planted by Napoleon so that his armies would have good shade to march under on their long treks across Europe.
-Vaux-le-Vicomte's sculpted French garden was cutting edge for its time and later would be copied in palaces all over Europe.
+Compared to Versailles, Vaux-le-Vicomte feels more intimate, and, in some ways, more impressive.
+Driving up to it, you roll down a peaceful road lined with plane trees, which locals claim were planted by Napoleon so that his armies would have good shade to march under on their long treks across Europe.
+Vaux-le-Vicomte's sculpted French garden was cutting-edge for its time and later would be copied in palaces all over Europe.
 And the palace is better-furnished than Versailles, despite the fact that most of the paintings and furniture are not original (Louis confiscated what he liked for his own pad).

 While Vaux-le-Vicomte and Versailles are French-designed, the Château of Fontainebleau — about an hour outside of Paris — was created by Italians.
-But it lacks Versailles' unity.
+Though its architecture and lavishly furnished interior are appealing, it lacks Versailles' unity.
 Originally built in 1528, Fontainebleau features a gangly and confusing series of wings that has grown with centuries of kings.
 Walking its halls, you can easily track the artistic shift in style, from Renaissance to ornate Rococo to the more sober, post-revolutionary Neoclassical.

 As exhibited in its Napoleon I Museum, Fontainebleau has numerous connections to the French emperor.
 It was here that the pope met Napoleon before the general's 1804 coronation.
 And it was from the château's famous horseshoe-shaped staircase that Napoleon gave his stirring abdication speech, trading his rule of France for exile to Elba in 1814.